pubmed2ensembl/MartScript/README.markdown

 MartScript itself is released under the 2-clause BSD License.

-Copyright © 2010, The University of Manchester.
+Copyright (c) 2010, The University of Manchester.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are